ftccats/ftccats.github.io/README.md

 Gracious professionalism for our team meanings
 1. Fearlessly learn multiple engineering disciplines to solve a problem.
-2. Be respectful and share what you learned.
+2. Be respectful and grateful and share what you learned.

 The site intends to explain the essentials of be a team member.
-•	Indexed high quality educational materials.
+*	Indexed high quality educational materials.
-•	Share First Hand Experience to overcome typical setup technical challenges.
+*	Share First Hand Experience to overcome typical setup technical challenges.
-•	The Share the process to finish a project and best practices
+*	The Share the process to finish a project and best practices
-•	Tips for set up the team.
+*	Tips for set up the team.

 Here are is a brief overview of the website layout.
 We hope you have an enjoyable experience browsing through the website!
 ### [Hardware](https://ftccats.github.io/Intro_Hardware)